 The Qualified Charitable Distribution is an excellent way to show your support for The Heard Museum and receive tax benefits in return.
-As you plan your required minimum distributions (RMD) for this year, consider using your IRA account to make the most of your charitable giving.
+Whether you are planning your required minimum distribution (RMD) or not, consider using your IRA account to make the most of your charitable giving.
 You receive a tax benefit even if you take the standard deduction!

 It’s important to consider your tax situation before deciding whether to make a charitable contribution from your IRA.
 Be sure to share this gift plan with your financial advisor.